elmtree-askmo/cloudcannon-app/content/learn/education-studies/what-are-the-differences-between-shortterm-and-longterm-memory-in-learning.md

 url: /learn/education-studies/questions/what-are-the-differences-between-shortterm-and-longterm-memory-in-learning
 score: -1.0
 related_article1:
-    id: 160678
+    id: 160676
-    title: How can active learning techniques enhance learning efficiency?
+    title: >-
+        How can research findings be effectively presented in a paper?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-can-active-learning-techniques-enhance-learning-efficiency
+    url: /learn/education-studies/questions/how-can-research-findings-be-effectively-presented-in-a-paper
 related_article2:
-    id: 160668
+    id: 160688
-    title: How can reflective practices improve metacognitive skills?
+    title: >-
+        What are the benefits of reflective practice for professional growth?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-can-reflective-practices-improve-metacognitive-skills
+    url: /learn/education-studies/questions/what-are-the-benefits-of-reflective-practice-for-professional-growth
 related_article3:
-    id: 160663
+    id: 160666
-    title: What are the essential components of a well-structured academic essay?
+    title: >-
+        What is metacognition and why is it important for learning?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-are-the-essential-components-of-a-wellstructured-academic-essay
+    url: /learn/education-studies/questions/what-is-metacognition-and-why-is-it-important-for-learning
 related_article4:
-    id: 160687
+    id: 160688
+    title: >-
-    title: What is the role of memory consolidation in learning?
+        What are the benefits of reflective practice for professional growth?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-is-the-role-of-memory-consolidation-in-learning
+    url: /learn/education-studies/questions/what-are-the-benefits-of-reflective-practice-for-professional-growth
 related_article5:
-    id: 160670
+    id: 160679
-    title: How can questioning assumptions enhance critical thinking skills?
+    title: >-
+        Why is engagement in lectures important for academic success?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-can-questioning-assumptions-enhance-critical-thinking-skills
+    url: /learn/education-studies/questions/why-is-engagement-in-lectures-important-for-academic-success
 ---

 &nbsp;